 Amount Per Serving: Calories: 710Total Fat: 46gSaturated Fat: 8gUnsaturated Fat: 35gCholesterol: 167mgSodium: 420mgCarbohydrates: 8.6gFiber: 4gSugar: 3gProtein: 64g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Asparagus and salmon are both perfect low-carb ingredients, making this a great meal for any phase of the South Beach Diet or pretty much any other low-carb eating plan, even Paleo or Whole 30.
+Asparagus and salmon are both perfect low-carb ingredients, making this sheet pan salmon a great dinner idea for low-carb or Keto eating plans, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Sheet Pan Meals to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This easy salmon and asparagus recipe was first posted in 2011.
 The recipe was updated with better photos and a slightly-easier cooking method in 2017, and it was last updated with more information in 2023.